twilight-rs/http-proxy/README.md

   interval at which ratelimiting information will be checked for decay
-- `METRIC_TIMEOUT` (in seconds; defaults to 5 minutes) controls how long metrics (metrics are identified by their combination of http method + route + response code + rate limit scope) will continue to be reported past their last occurence before they are discarded.
+- `METRIC_TIMEOUT` (in seconds; defaults to 5 minutes) controls how long metrics (metrics are identified by their combination of http method + route + response code + ratelimit scope) will continue to be reported past their last occurence before they are discarded.
 This avoids polluting your metrics with one off request metrics (9 datapoints per scrape) for long after it happened